Stratus-Security/Sift/README.md

 Sift is a tool developed by Stratus Security to improve our penetration testing, open-sourced to help improve data security for pentesters and security teams.
 It searches data you can access for secrets and sensitive information across a number of platforms and it's *very* effective.

+It's the [fastest and most effective](#benchmarks) tool for scanning shares, computers and cloud services (Including SharePoint, Teams, Slack, Jira and Confluence).
+See [here](#why-make-this-is-this-snaffler) for a big ol' list of why it's the best. e.g. Enable local LLMs to sift through false positives!

 ## TL;DR: How do I run this?
 The quickest way, if you're familiar with Snaffler, is:
 ```